Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 MCUs or Microcontroller Units are ubiquitous systems that find application from military to healthcare and general-purpose systems.
 They're efficient and low-cost too.
 The disadvantage that sets back the implementtaion of object detection by means of MCUs is the limited memory available on-board for microcontrollers.
 -->

+**Performance Metrics**

+The mean average precision (mAP) and intersection over union (IoU) were calculated to compare different models.
+The average precision is the area under the precision-recall curve for a particular class. mAP is the average of this over all classes.
+IoU is defined by (intersection of predicted and truth bounding box)/(union of predicted and truth bounding box).

 <a href="#table">Back to Table of Contents</a>

 ## Related Work